FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework

 \subsection{Implementation Details}

 The pre-transformation stage includes resizing the input images to $64 \times 256$.
 We utilize the Adam optimizer~\cite{kingma2014adam} with $\beta_1 = 0.5$ and $\beta_2 = 0.999$, and set the learning rate to $1 \times 10^{-3}$ for both the Stages.
-We train FAST for a total of 100k iterations using a batch size of 40.
+We train FASTER for a total of 100k iterations using a batch size of 40.
 Our pipeline is implemented using PyTorch~\cite{imambi2021pytorch} and it is trained on a single NVIDIA 4080 OC GPU.
-Also we have trained it using the input image and its binary mask as ground truth.
-As a dataset we have used the same dataset as mentioned in the synthetic dataset.
-With batch size 1, for 20 epochs, with Adam optimizer and learning rate 0.001.